dan-sprague/FastBreak/README.md

 ### Complicated functions

-This project began as simple MLE optimization using LBFGS, which worked fine on logistic growth curves.
-However, testing on complex sine behavior revealed catastrophic fit failures even when using autodiff.
-The solution was to better explore the solution space with Bayesian sampling.

 FastBreak utilizes its hardcoded gradient and the `AdvancedHMC.jl` library to perform ultrafast Bayesian inference.
 FastBreak fits about 3X faster than an equivalent Stan model.
+Importantly, FastBreak performs either point estimate fitting (MAP) or MCMC.

 <p align = "center">
 <img src="https://raw.githubusercontent.com/dan-sprague/FastBreak/main/img/sine_map_vs_mcmc.png" alt="Population Growth 1" width="90%"/>
 </p>

+As shown above, the MAP fit looks enticing and in this case is a good fit against ground truth.
+However, the full Bayesian sampling indicates that the normality assumptions are probably not true.
+The full posterior estimate provides the most accurate picture of uncertainty for inference.

 ## Method Overview

 FastBreak fits piecewise linear regression models with an arbitrary number of breakpoints using a fast MCMC sampler (< 1s for 2000 samples on hundreds of observations).
 All parameters are estimated **jointly** rather than in an iterative fashion.
-The package uses a hardcoded logposterior gradient to provide posterior samples in the blink of an eye.
-An initial MAP estimate is performed with Newton's method (Hessian derived with the assistance of Claude, because, well, no thanks!).
+The package uses a hardcoded logposterior gradient to yield either a MAP estimate or full posterior samples via MCMC in a flash.

-### Why Bayes?

-Standard optimization (MLE/MAP) performed well on simple growth curves, however that approach fails catastrophically on sine-like and more complex data, likely due to vanishing gradients and kinks in the loss induced by the breakpoints.
-R's `segmented` library uses an iterative fitting procedure however the hope for this library was for joint optimization of all parameters using gradient decent.

-Bayesian sampling appears to better explore the solution space, leading optimal solutions even though the gradient optimization is still there.
+FastBreak differs from R's `segmented` library in its joint estimation of parameter values using standard optimization techniques.

 ## Features

-Full Bayesian posterior for inference on generated and derived statistics!
+Full Bayesian posterior for inference on generated and derived statistics.

 - **Multiple breakpoints**: Fit models with any number of breakpoints
 - **Fast optimization**: Analytical gradients and Hessians for Newton's method